hkuennemann/GitHub-BA_MSc/README.md

 Below is a list of the courses, each represented in different folders within this repository:

+### 🌟 Highlighted Projects

+- **Advanced Data Analysis**
+  - 💰 `Bitcoin analysis`

+- **Advanced Programming**
+  - 🛩️ `Project Icaras`

+- **Machine Learning**
+  - 🏢 `ABC Insurance`
+  - 🍷 `VinifyTech`
+  - 💬 `Deep-learning sentiment analysis`
+  - 🩸 `BloodCell AI`

-### Advanced Data Analytics
+### 📊 Advanced Data Analytics

 - **Folder:** `Advanced Data Analytics`

 - **Description:** The course focused on advanced data analysis techniques and their applications in machine learning.
 It began with programming for data analysis, progressed through distributed data analysis and SQL, and covered key concepts such as curve fitting and regression.
 Students delved into modeling dynamic systems, dimensionality reduction, classification, clustering, and distributed machine learning, equipping students with a broad array of techniques for handling various types of data.
 Finally, it introduced graph algorithms and cloud-based data analysis, highlighting modern approaches to managing and analyzing large datasets.

 - **Projects:**
-  - `Olympic Games analysis`: Analyzed Olympic Games data using Python and Pandas to explore athlete participation, medal counts, and trends.
+  - 🏅 `Olympic Games analysis`: Analyzed Olympic Games data using Python and Pandas to explore athlete participation, medal counts, and trends.
 Tasks included examining age and medal counts of top athletes, comparing medal counts to country populations, and reimplementing analyses with Spark SQL.

-  - `Children weight prediction`: Developed a model to predict children's weight based on age using the National Health and Nutrition Examination Survey data.
+  - 👶 `Children weight prediction`: Developed a model to predict children's weight based on age using the National Health and Nutrition Examination Survey data.
 Included linear and polynomial regression models (degrees 1-10) to find the best fit for the weight-age relationship.

-  - `Cancer classification`: The project was divided into two parts.
+  - 🔬 `Cancer classification`: The project was divided into two parts.
 First, I analyzed the Breast Cancer dataset, classifying tumors as malignant or benign based on digitized breast mass features.
 I reduced the dataset from thirty dimensions to two using PCA and t-SNE, and compared the results to assess tumor type separation.
 I also normalized the input features before applying these techniques.
 In the second part, I examined internet usage data from 1995 to 2012, fitting a logistic growth model to predict user growth.
 I visualized the model’s fit with the actual data, interpreted the logistic function parameters, and evaluated the model’s adequacy by computing and plotting residuals, as well as calculating 95% confidence intervals for the parameters.

-  - `Bitcoin analysis`: I analyzed Bitcoin transactions to understand cryptocurrency behavior.
+  - 💰 `Bitcoin analysis (🌟)`: I analyzed Bitcoin transactions to understand cryptocurrency behavior.
 This included comparing Spark and Pandas for computing transaction statistics, such as identifying the largest transactions and tracking trends over time.
 I created indices to query Bitcoin addresses for details like account balances and average transaction values.
 I also built classification models to label addresses based on transaction data and used K-means clustering to group addresses without predefined labels.
 Additionally, I utilized GPU acceleration with cuDF and cuGraph to speed up network analysis and centrality metric calculations, deepening the understanding of Bitcoin addresses' roles in transactions.

 - **Skills acquired:** `Python programming`, `Data analysis`, `Pandas`, `Numpy`, `Matplotlib`, `Spark`, `regression`, `Dimensionality reduction (PCA, t-SNE)`, `classification techniques`, `clustering techniques`, `Data visualization`, `GPU acceleration (cuDF, cuML, cuGraph)`.

-### Data Curation
+### 🗂️ Data Curation

 - **Folder:** `Data Curation`